Never use an existing brand to sell a non-related product to the existing ones.

 Your marketing strategy depends on which rung you are.
 Avis did well when it admitted being number two in its ads.

-Your prospects will only accept new data that is consistent with your position on the ladder.
+Your prospects will only accept a message consistent with your position on the ladder (in the market).

 Low-interest products are products not purchased often (furniture).
 They usually have max three rungs.

 Products purchased infrequently with a disagreeable experience (car batteries, tire, life insurance) have fewer rungs.